namuniuu/PRA2003-Programming/MalgorzataFic_README.md

 Answer the following:

-What are the average counts of each bacterial strain and their statistical uncertainties?
+1. What are the average counts of each bacterial strain and their statistical uncertainties?\n
-Is there any asymmetry between the normal and the mutant strain?
+2. Is there any asymmetry between the normal and the mutant strain?\n
-Is there any asymmetry as a function of their momentum?
+3. Is there any asymmetry as a function of their momentum?\n

 **Installation**
 bash